SUD 101 Core Curriculum (2023)

 While healthcare professionals are often on the front lines of treating substance use disorders, most have limited (if any) training in this area.
 The curriculum was created to provide a foundation of the current research, resources, and support needed to increase healthcare professionals’ capabilities to treat their patients across the continuum of care.

-This 23-module curriculum is designed for physicians, nurse practitioners or other advance practice nurses, PAs, pharmacists, and the healthcare team.
+This curriculum is designed for physicians, nurse practitioners or other advance practice nurses, PAs, pharmacists, and the healthcare team.
 Each stand-alone module is available at no cost and includes:

 • One 30-to-60-minute virtual presentation, with option of close captioning.